NigoroJr/boost-test-samples/README.md

 ## Usage
 Go into any of the directories.
-If there is a `build` directory, go into that and run `cmake ..`.
+If there is a `build` directory, go into that and run `cmake ..` then run `make`.
 If not, compile it and link against the unit test framework with:

     g++ -std=c++11 -lboost_unit_test_framework <source file>